emolaus/paperquizkiller/README.md

 Oh, and you can parametrize the problems so that A + B = Is randomly initated to e.g. 2 + 3 = or 1 + 2 =.
-In other words, the problems are randomized so that two tests are similar but not quite the same.
+In other words, the problems are randomized so that two tests are similar but not the same.

 Paper quiz killer is powered by node, express, angular and mongodb.